wch/r-source/CONFLICTS.md

 - Should `attach` also signal an error on conflicts?
 It repeats some of the checking logic in `library`, but with some differences.
-- Should we separate `warn.conflicts` from error signaling;
-  e.g. report conflicts even if they have been approved?
 - Do we need to disallow using both omit and only?

 TODO list: